cdhtlr/MikroTik-Speedtest/README.md

 You can go to http://192.168.1.2:8080/test to do download speedtest or go to http://192.168.1.2:8080/condition to check for threshold based download speed condition

-Finally, you can now get your actual download speedtest (in Megabits per second) using MikroTik Terminal and do some scripting.
+Finally, you can now get your actual download speedtest (in Megabits per second) using MikroTik Terminal and do some scripting like speedtest based failover.

 For example: